SiloCityLabs/blog/content/post/projects/db-class-php.md

 ---

-A class written to simplify the use oh mysqli in php.
+A class written to simplify the use of mysqli in php.
 Uses similar concepts to other db classes built into other frameworks.
 [Download the file here](https://downloads.techreanimate.com/auowdk) or look at the code below.

 <!--more-->